vespa-engine/documentation/en/nearest-neighbor-search.md

 [Vespa JSON feed format](reference/document-json-format.html).

-In the example below there are two documents, the tensor fields are using [indexed tensor short form](reference/tensor.html#indexed-short-form).
+In the example below there are two documents, the vector fields are using [indexed tensor short form](reference/tensor.html#indexed-short-form).
 <pre>
 [
   {